-Cost Avoidance: DES/DDD shall cost-avoid all claims or services that are subject to third-party payment and may deny a service to a member if it knows that a third party (i.e. other insurer) will provide the service.
-However, if a third-party insurer (other than Medicare) requires the member to pay any copayment, coinsurance or deductible, DES/DDD is responsible for making these payments, even if the services are provided outside of DES/DDD's network.
-DES/DDD's liability for copayments, coinsurance and deductibles is limited to what DES/DDD would have paid for the entire service pursuant to a written contract with the provider or the AHCCCS fee-for-service rate, less any amount paid by the third party.
-(DES/DDD must decide whether it is more cost-effective to provide the service within its network or pay coinsurance and deductibles for a service outside its network.
-For continuity of care, DES/DDD may also choose to provide the service within its network.)
-If DES/DDD refers the member for services to a third-party insurer (other than Medicare), and the insurer requires payment in advance of all copayments, coinsurance and deductibles, DES/DDD must make such payments in advance.
+If a third-party insurer (other than Medicare) requires the member to pay any co-payment, coinsurance or deductible, DES/DDD is responsible for making these payments, even if the services are provided outside of the DES/DDD network.
+DES/DDD is not responsible for paying coinsurance and deductibles that are in excess of what DES/DDD would have paid for the entire service per a written contract with the provider performing the service, or the AHCCCS FFS payment equivalent.
+DES/DDD must decide whether it is more cost-effective to provide the service within its network or pay coinsurance and deductibles for a service outside its network.
+For continuity of care, DES/DDD may also choose to provide the service within its network.
+If DES/DDD refers the member for services to a third-party insurer, other than Medicare, and the insurer requires payment in advance of all co-payments, coinsurance and deductibles, DES/DDD must make such payments in advance.

-If DES/DDD knows that the third party insurer will neither pay for nor provide the covered service, and the service is medically necessary, DES/DDD shall not deny the service nor require a written denial letter.
-If DES/DDD does not know whether a particular service is covered by the third party, and the service is medically necessary, DES/DDD shall contact the third party and determine whether or not such service is covered rather than requiring the member to do so.
+If DES/DDD knows that the third party insurer will not pay the claim for a covered service due to untimely claim filing or as a result of the underlying insurance coverage (e.g. the service is not a covered benefit), DES/DDD shall not deny the service, deny payment of the claim based on third party liability, or require a written denial letter if the service is medically necessary.
+DES/DDD shall communicate any known change in health insurance information, including Medicare, to AHCCCS Administration, Division of Member Services, not later than 10 days from the date of discovery using the approved AHCCCS correspondence.
+Failure to report these cases may result in one of the remedies specified in Section D, Paragraph 80.
+If DES/DDD does not know whether a particular service is covered by the third-party, and the service is medically necessary, DES/DDD shall contact the third-party and determine whether or not such service is covered rather than requiring the member to do so.
+In the event that the service is not covered by the third-party, DES/DDD shall arrange for the timely provision of the service.
+(See also Section D, Paragraph 64, Medicare Services and Cost Sharing.)

 The requirement to cost-avoid applies to all AHCCCS covered services.
-For prenatal care and preventive pediatric services, AHCCCS may require DES/DDD to provide such service and then coordinate payment with the potentially liable third party ("pay and chase").
+For prenatal care and preventive pediatric services, AHCCCS may require DES/DDD to provide such service and then coordinate payment with the potentially liable third-party ("pay and chase").
 In emergencies, DES/DDD shall provide the necessary services and then coordinate payment with the third-party payer.
-DES/DDD shall also provide medically necessary transportation so the member can receive third-party benefits.
+DES/DDD shall also provide medically necessary transportation so the member can receive medical benefits.
 Further, if a service is medically necessary, DES/DDD shall ensure that its cost avoidance efforts do not prevent a member from receiving such service and that the member shall not be required to pay any coinsurance or deductibles for use of the other insurer's providers.